-Raw materials and Packing Material : weighted average cost in case of Textile and for ECK purchase cost on a First in, First out basis.

-- (ii) Finished goods and work in progress: cost of direct materials and labour and a proportion of manufacturing overheads based on the normal operating capacity, but excluding borrowing costs. - (iii) Traded goods are valued at purchase cost on First in First out basis. - (iv) Stores and Spares are valued at weighted average cost.
+- Raw materials and Packing Material : weighted average cost in case of Textile and for ECK purchase cost on a first in, first out basis. - (ii) Finished goods and work in progress: cost of direct materials and labour and a proportion of manufacturing overheads based on the normal operating capacity, but excluding borrowing costs. - (iii) Traded goods are valued at purchase cost on First in First out basis. - (iv) Stores and Spares are valued at weighted average cost. - (v) Waste Material are valued at net realisable value.